Drugs caught off Kerala coast worth more than cumulative narcotics seizure value under UPA: Shah | Politics

 ''This country paid a huge price for the lapses in our coastal security.
 No patriotic citizen can forget that tragedy when 166 innocent citizens lost their lives due to the lapses in our security set-up.
 Our country faced humiliation in the world due to the Mumbai terror attack,'' said Shah.

+He said there had been no policy for coastal security which led to the Mumbai attacks.

-Under the Modi government, a holistic policy on coastal security is being followed and ''enemies'' planning to do similar misadventures will be given a befitting reply now, he said.
+Under the Modi government, a holistic policy on coastal security is now being followed and ''enemies'' planning to do similar misadventures will be given a befitting reply now, said Shah, adding that Indians whether living along the border or in central India now feel secure.

 ''Earlier, there was no specialised training for jawans of the Border Security Force, Coast Guard and the Coastal Police of different states and Union Territories.
 But, after the Mumbai terror attack, it was felt that there should be uniformity in the response of our forces guarding our coastline.
 For that, they must get training in a well-planned manner,'' the home minister said.